-The proposal follows the refusal of a previous scheme to add additional storeys to the main bulk of the building as well as the rear addition to create new residential accommodation.
-This scheme was refused as the proposed scale, bulk, height, materials and design was considered to result in an incongruous development that would appear overly dominant and out of character within the context of the immediate Ship Street streetscene.
+The proposal follows the refusal of a previous scheme to add additional storeys to the main bulk of the building as well as the rear addition.
+This was refused as the proposed scale, bulk, height, materials and design was considered to result in an incongruous development that would appear overly dominant and out of character within the context of the immediate Ship Street streetscene.